TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/Typo3CoreEngine(tce)/DatabaseT3libTcemainBasics/Index.rst

    Command
          localize

    Data type
          integer

    Value
-         Pointer to a “sys\_language” uid to localize the record into.
+         Pointer to a "sys\_language" uid to localize the record into.
-         Basically a localization of a record is making a copy of the record (possibly excluding certain fields defined with “l10n\_mode”) but changing relevant fields to point to the right sys language / original language record.
+         Basically a localization of a record is making a copy of the record (possibly excluding certain fields defined with "l10n\_mode") but changing relevant fields to point to the right sys language / original language record.

          Requirements for a successful localization is this:

-         - [ctrl] options “languageField” and “transOrigPointerField” must be defined for the table
+         - [ctrl] options "languageField" and "transOrigPointerField" must be defined for the table

-         - A “sys\_language” record with the given “sys\_language\_uid” must
+         - A "sys\_language" record with the given "sys\_language\_uid" must
            exist.

-         - The record to be localized by currently be set to “Default” language and not have any value set for the “transOrigPointerField” either.
+         - The record to be localized by currently be set to "Default" language and not have any value set for the "transOrigPointerField" either.

          - There cannot exist another localization to the given language for the record (looking in the original record PID).

          Apart from this ordinary permissions apply as if the user wants to make a copy of the record on the same page.